 Tips for Preventing Hives

-While finding good hives treatment options is important, it’s better to try to prevent hives if possible.
-In this chapter, learn important tips that will help you prevent hives before they happen, saving you from all the discomfort that comes with hives.
+While finding good hive treatment options is important, it’s better to try to prevent hives if possible.
+In this chapter, you will learn important tips that will help you prevent hives before they happen, saving you from all the discomfort that comes with hives.

 Work to Avoid Triggers